Mazorlion/Desynced-Wiki-Scripts/README.md

 ### Extra manual things

+- You might have to handle new name collisions.
+Script should stop and error out if it detects one.
+  Most of that should be handled by adding entries to `WIKI_NAME_OVERRIDES`.
-Many pages like https://wiki.desyncedgame.com/Instructions will need to be edited if a new category is added.
+- Many pages like https://wiki.desyncedgame.com/Instructions will need to be edited if a new category is added.
+- Currently new images are not added automatically.

 ### Steam & Wiki Credentials